US Army WLAs in Wartime Photos and Publications

 Liberator-Riders of the 2nd Armored Division perform basic

-maintenance on their bikes in a French field in the summer of 1944.
+maintenance on their bikes in a French field in the Summer of 1944.
 These GI's

 sport a variety of uniforms and equipment: HBT one-piece suit on the left,